dmuth/grafana-playground/README.md

 - Loki, for storing time series logs
 - Prometheus, for storing time series metrics
 - `ping`, a container which pings multiple hosts, using the excellent [https://cr.yp.to/daemontools.html](Daemontools package) to handle multiple instances of ping running at once.
 Those results are sent to Loki and can be viewed with an included dashboard.
+- `telegraf`, a utility for reading system metrics, which it will then feed into both Grafana and Loki. ([Telegraf website](https://www.influxdata.com/time-series-platform/telegraf/))
 - A Docker container called `logs`, which automatically generates synthetic log entries.
 - Promtail, for reading in the generated logs, as well as the contents of `/var/log/`.